Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \subsection{Matrix inversion over discretized inverse state}

 Recall from \sec{dinv} that we can use Tunable VTAA to prepare the following state with accuracy $\epsilon$ and constant success probability

 This state differs from the solution state in that the reciprocal of eigenvalues are replaced by the discrete values $\frac{3^k}{3^m}$.
-To get the actual solution state, we perform a block-encoded matrix inversion based on the following gadget.
+To get the actual solution state, we perform a block-encoded matrix inversion using the following gadget.

 \begin{lemma}[Block encoding inversion {\cite[Corollary 69]{Gilyen2018singular}}] Let $A$ be a matrix such that $A/\alpha_A$ is block encoded by $O_A$ with some normalization factor $\alpha_A\geq\norm{A}$.
 Then the operator